mooogz/Learning_Platform/LP_app/Components/Pages/Docs/PHASE4_API_COMPLETE.md

 4. 🔄 Then: UI integration and advanced features [Phases 6-7(search, filtering, analytics, real-time updates)]

 **Recommendation**: Test all 23 endpoints via Swagger UI before proceeding to Phase 5 to ensure data flows correctly through the API layer.

+Run dotnet run and navigate to https://localhost:5001/swagger/index.html to interact with all 23 endpoints